sabinpark/ECE281_CE4/README.md

 *Target met*

 ### Program
 The program first reads the value from *Input Port 3* and loads that value into the accumulator.
 That value is then output into *Port 0*.
 The accumulator is then decremented by 1.
-The program accomplishes this by adding *Fh* (AKA -1) to the accumulator.
+The program accomplishes this by adding *F*h (-1) to the accumulator.
 This current value in the accumulator is then output into *Port 1*.
 Again, the accumulator decrements by 1, and then outputs the value into *Port 2*.
 From here, the accumulator increments by 1, and the program loops back to outputting the current accumulator value into *Port 0*.
-The program will continue to infinitely loop through and decrement each port.
+The program will infinitely loop through and decrement each port.

 ## Extra Credit: